lutris/buildbot/runtime/scripts/README.txt

 Usage: check-program.sh executable [executable...]

-This is a script to check to see if an executable or shared library has all of its runtime dependencies met by the Steam Linux Runtime.
+This is a script to check to see if an executable or shared library has all of its runtime dependencies met by the runtime.

 Note that the runtime does not provide an OpenGL implementation, so any warnings about OpenGL or 3D hardware libraries can be ignored.